What does Harvey mean?

 Harvey is a very popular first name for men (#225 out of 1220, Top 18%) and also a very popular last name for all people (#247 out of 150436, Top 1%).
 (2000 U.S. Demographics)

-Displayed below is a comparison of the statistics of the boy name Harvey and affiliated names.
-Hervey, Herve, Harvie, Harve and Harvy are the popular variation forms of Harvey (#493 the previous year) listed in the Top 2000.
+Which version is better?with its variant forms and related boy names.
+Displayed below is a study of the statistics of the boy name Harvey and affiliated names.
+Hervey, Herve, Harvie, Harve and Harvy are the popular variation forms of Harvey (#439 the previous year) listed in the Top 2000.
 These relations of Harvey were popular as baby names in the 1880s (average #951) and are now significantly less common, with versions such as Harvey going out of style.